Here I am, with my favourite projects,

 Interested in painting

 A favourite painting of mine: Collecting the Nets (1871), by Konstantinos Volanakis … click here to enjoy the painting.
 Known as the father of Greek seascape painting, Volanakis is projected as an Impressionist beyond norms.
 In this painting, we can observe fishermen collecting the nets as the sun rises; an act that exudes energy.

-With the same energy, in the pastel bag, we will be collecting thoughts, stories and projects which make us smile at life.
+With the same energy, in the pastel bag, we’ll be collecting thoughts, stories and projects which make us smile at life.

 See you soon